Dealing with negative emotions and traumatic situations isn't easy – especially for teenagers.

 - Beginning a task you've been putting off

 Self-Harm Help for Teens at San Antonio Behavioral

 At San Antonio Behavioral Healthcare Hospital, we provide personalized mental health services for teens in either an inpatient or partial hospitalization setting.

 Our programs are designed for adolescents between the ages of 9 and 17 who struggle with mental health conditions such as self-harm, substance abuse, and other psychological disorders.

 We provide a structured and safe environment to help teens reduce symptoms by developing healthy self-harm coping skills.
-If you or a loved one are struggling with mental health issues or in need of learning self-harm coping strategies, contact San Antonio Behavioral Healthcare Hospital today or call at 877-514-0010 or 210-541-5350.
+If you or a loved one are struggling with mental health issues or in need of learning self-harm coping strategies, contact San Antonio Behavioral Healthcare Hospital today or call at 210-541-5350.